-One might argue that the duration of the target presentation was too brief in

-Experiment 1 to expect any processing in the absence of awareness.
-For this reason, we increased the target presentation time and eliminated the interval between context word offset and the Mondrian frame onset (Figure 2a).

-Performance of the semantic relatedness judgment was not significantly different from the chance level (51.95%, t(7)=1.17, p=0.28).
-This level of accuracy was in sharp contrast to the accuracy of the semantic judgment on dioptic-control trials (91.97%, t(7)=17.02, p<0.001).
+One might argue that the duration of the target presentation was too brief in Experiment 1 to expect any processing in the absence of awareness.
+For this reason, we increased the target presentation time and eliminated the interval between context word offset and the Mondrian frame onset (Fig. 2a).
+Performance of the semantic relatedness judgment was not significantly different from the chance level (51.95%, $t{(7)} = 1.17$, p = 0.28).
+This level of accuracy was in sharp contrast to the accuracy of the semantic judgment on dioptic-control trials (91.97%, $t{(7)} = 17.02$, p < 0.001).

-Figure 2a and 2c show the averaged ERPs, across the 8 observers, elicited by the target words from electrode Cz and the N400 amplitudes from the dioptic control and suppression trials, respectively.
-Because the contrast of the target words was gradually increased for 300 msec, the averaged ERPs were timelocked to the time point 100 msec after the beginning of this contrast increasing phase.
-Similar to Experiment 1, the ERP waveforms elicited by the unrelated target words became more negative than the waveforms elicited by the related target words during dioptic control trials approximately 350-400 msec, time-locked to the point of 33% contrast during the ramp up of the target word contrast.
-In comparison, the ERPs from the related and unrelated target words were similar during the suppression trials (Figure 2b).
-The N400 component obtained with the temporal measurement window of 350 msec to 500 msec, and the two-way ANOVA with trial type (dioptic control versus suppression) and channel (Fz, Cz and Pz) as factors showed only a significant main effect of trial type [F(1,7)=.12.69, p<0.01], replicating Experiment 1 even with the long target word presentation time.
+Figure 2, a and c, shows the averaged ERPs, across the eight observers, elicited by the target words from electrode Cz and the N400 amplitudes from the dioptic control and suppression trials, respectively.
+Because the contrast of the target words was gradually increased for 300 ms, the averaged ERPs were time-locked to the time point 100 ms after the beginning of this contrast increasing phase.
+Similar to Experiment 1, the ERP waveforms elicited by the unrelated target words became more negative than the waveforms elicited by the related target words during dioptic control trials ~350-400 ms, time-locked to the point of 33% contrast during the ramp up of the target word contrast.
+In comparison, the ERPs from the related and unrelated target words were similar during the suppression trials (Fig. 2b).
+The N400 component obtained with the temporal measurement window of 350-500 ms, and the two-way ANOVA with trial type (dioptic control vs suppression) and channel (Fz, Cz, and Pz) as factors showed only a significant main effect of trial type ($F{(1,7)}$ = 0.12.69, p < 0.01), replicating Experiment 1 even with the long target word presentation time.

 Our results show that semantic analysis of word stimuli did not occur in the absence of awareness when interocular suppression was induced by continuous flashes of multiple Mondrian stimuli.
 However, one might argue that continuous flash suppression attenuates the strength of the suppressed stimulus so drastically that its residual effectiveness is nil.
 We know, after all, that continuous flash suppression is much more robust than conventional binocular rivalry.
-With conventional binocular rivalry, perception alternates spontaneously every few seconds between the two dissimilar monocular stimuli, whereas with continuous flash suppression perceptual dominance of one monocular stimulus (the

-Mondrian) may endure for half a minute or longer before the suppressed stimulus achieves dominance.
-Moreover, probe detection tasks have shown that threshold elevations during suppression phases induced by continuous flash suppression are approximately 3 times larger than threshold elevations during suppression phases of binocular rivalry (Tsuchiya and Koch, 2005; Tsuchiya et al., 2006).
-So it is reasonable to question whether the absence of a neural signature of semantic analysis outside of awareness in Experiment 1 and 2 might be attributable to the potency of continuous flash suppression.
+With conventional binocular rivalry, perception alternates spontaneously every few seconds between the two dissimilar monocular stimuli, whereas with continuous flash suppression, perceptual dominance of one monocular stimulus (the Mondrian) may endure for half a minute or longer before the suppressed stimulus achieves dominance.
+Moreover, probe-detection tasks have shown that threshold elevations during suppression phases induced by continuous flash suppression are approximately three times larger than threshold elevations during suppression phases of binocular rivalry (Tsuchiya and Koch, 2005; Tsuchiya et al., 2006).
+So it is reasonable to question whether the absence of a neural signature of semantic analysis outside of awareness in Experiments 1 and 2 might be attributable to the potency of continuous flash suppression.
 This possibility led us to measure the N400 component elicited by words presented outside of awareness using binocular rivalry to induce interocular suppression.